bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		family C :: Int with plus, minus

-Likewise the existence of one or more behaviours can be added as a qualification.
+Likewise the existence of one or more concepts can be added as a qualification.

 		family D :: _ as Stack

 Any type that can act `as` a `Stack` (that means an implementation for a particular set of operations exists) is a member of the family `D`.
-Again, this can be extended to multiple behaviours.
+Again, this can be extended to multiple concepts.

 		family E :: _ as Stack, Collection

-Only types that have an actual implementation for the operations of both the `Stack` and the `Collection` behaviour are members of the family `E`.
+Only types that have an actual implementation for the operations of both the `Stack` and the `Collection` concept are members of the family `E`.

-Lastly a type can be qualified by the existence of both operations and behaviours (and if required by the type itself).
+Lastly a type can be qualified by the existence of both operations and concepts (and if required by the type itself).

 		family F :: _ as Stack with plus